Are you accredited?

 When do your classes meet?

 Courses are offered during the regular academic semester on Tuesdays.
 This schedule allows students to drive to campus from some distance and take all of their course work with a single commute each week.
-It also allows local residents to take courses while maintaining their employment.
-In addition, short intensive courses (both one-week and weekend formats) are available in January, May, and at various times during the summer to supplement the course schedule.
+It also allows local residents to take courses while maintaining their employment, ministry, family, and other commitments.
+In addition, short intensive courses (both one-week and weekend intensive formats) are available in May, and at various times during the summer to supplement the course schedule.
 Finally, several distance courses are available.

 How long does it take to complete the degree programs?

-The answer depends on how many hours a student takes each year.
+The answer depends on how many hours you take each semester.
 A full-time graduate load is nine credit hours per semester (six hours in the summer).
-For a full-time student, the M.A. in Ministry degree can generally be completed in 2 years.
-The Master of Divinity degree can generally be completed within 4 years.
-M.Div. students are encouraged to pursue graduate studies full-time if possible.
+For a full-time student, the MACM and MTS degrees can generally be completed in 2 years.
+The MDiv degree can generally be completed within 4 years.

 Is there a time limit to complete the degrees?

-The standard time limit is seven years for the M.A. and ten years for the M.Div.
+The standard time limit is seven years for the MACM and MTS degrees and ten years for the MDiv.
 Additional time may be available through approved leave of absence semesters.

 Can I transfer hours into your program?

 While there is no automatic transfer of credit, hours with a grade of B or better from regionally accredited institutions are usually acceptable.
-Normally, no more than nine transfer hours may be used to fulfill degree requirements in the M.A.
-No more than 18 hours may be transferred to the M.Div.
+Normally, no more than 21 transfer hours may be used to fulfill degree requirements in the MACM and MTS programs.
+No more than 42 hours may be transferred into the MDiv.

 Can I use hours from previous graduate degrees in your program?